-Should this occur without a strategy being put in place beforehand, companies will be left with a severe skills gap and bereft of the knowledge and expertise held by their older employees.
-But it’s not just those aged 60+ that employers need to focus on, a recent report from the CIPD also showed that in certain industries there is a concentration of workers aged between 53 and 67 years that are choosing to leave in order to enjoy their retirement.
+Should this occur without a strategy being put in place beforehand, companies will be left with a severe skills gap, bereft of the knowledge and expertise held by their older employees.
+But it’s not just those aged 60+ that employers need to focus on, a recent report from the CIPD showed that in certain industries there is a concentration of workers aged between 53 and 67 years that are choosing to leave in order to enjoy their retirement.
 This scenario was found to be particularly prevalent in the financial sector, with many companies experiencing unexpected departures within this group.

-But while many companies are waxing lyrical about the challenges this change in workplace demographics will present; there still seems to be very little in the way of proactive efforts to address the issue and prevent the expected fallout.
+But while many companies are waxing lyrical about the challenges this change in workplace demographics will present, there still seems to be very little in the way of proactive efforts to address the issue and prevent the expected fallout.
 Raising awareness of the problem is certainly important, and continued discussion around the topic and the implications it may have is needed, but so too is the development of action plans within organisations to ensure the problem can be managed.

 What can businesses do about it?

-However, no matter the exact situation of the company one thing will be universally true; it’s not a problem that can be solved by any one department alone.
+However, no matter the exact situation of the company one thing will be universally true: it’s not a problem that can be solved by any one department alone.
 While HR, L&D or senior leadership teams may shoulder the majority of the burden, it’s a challenge that will require all hands on deck to solve, including frontline employees and those on the precipice of retirement.

-- Estimating the extent of the problem
+Estimate the extent of the problem

-- Consider how the industry may change in coming years
+Consider how the industry may change in coming years

 This one is much harder to determine, but is important to explore.
 The nature of business is that it changes, and in certain industries the rate of change is so fast that what is relevant today may not be relevant in even a year’s time, so having a comprehensive understanding of your industry and the changes it’s likely to witness will also be important.
-For example, it may be that the roles your seasoned workers currently hold will be obsolete in a few years, and hence the need for knowledge transfer will be less prevalent in that area.
+For example, it may be that the roles your seasoned workers currently hold will be obsolete in a few years, and hence the need for knowledge transfer will be less pressing in that area.

-- Use your business strategy to determine your succession strategy
+Use your business strategy to determine your succession strategy